Fall in Love with

 Lush greenery surrounding the tranquil garden space at Café Friedlich.

-Café Friedlich is a charming little café located right next to Vienna’s famous Hundertwasserhaus.
+Café Friedlich is a charming little café located ground floor of the Kunst Haus Wien – Museum Hundertwasser just a short walk from the residential Hundertwasserhaus.
 Located within the artistic and colorful surroundings of this architectural landmark, the café provides a cozy retreat for visitors exploring one of Vienna’s most unique buildings.
 With a mix of indoor and outdoor seating, you can either enjoy the cozy, artistic interior or sit outside and take in the vibrant surroundings.
 The welcoming atmosphere makes Café Friedlich an ideal spot to take a break, soak in the creative ambiance, and enjoy brunch, lunch, or coffee and cake.

 Address: